Production Company – Touchstone.

 Of the other two episodes, only the Francis Ford Coppola segment is worthwhile.
 Life Lessons is an uncharacteristic bore from the usually always-watchable Martin Scorsese.
 Neither of the two characters in the episode is interesting or worth caring about – Nick Nolte’s artist is an ungainly boor while Rosanna Arquette’s pupil/girlfriend seems vainly self-absorbed – and it feels hard to generate any empathy in their dramas.

 Traditionally, people tend to like the Martin Scorsese episode the best and regard Francis Ford Coppola’s segment as the turkey among the three.
 I contrarily tend to think of it the other way around.
 Life Without Zoe has undeniable charm.
 It is an urban fairy-tale that sees New York through the eyes of a child’s innocence and regards it as a modern Aladdin’s cave of wonders.
-The plot is loose but the characterizations – from Heather McComb’s Zoe, who with wonderful sophistication gives her parents advice, to the bum who lives in a cardboard box in the street – are magical.
+The plot is loose but the characterisations – from Heather McComb’s Zoe, who with wonderful sophistication gives her parents advice, to the bum who lives in a cardboard box in the street – are magical.
 This segment has a beautiful soft-eyed lyricism – especially good being the opening pan around the apartment – that can leave one coming out wanting to dance.
-Coppola co-wrote the episode with his daughter Sofia, later the Oscar-nominated director of Lost in Translation (2003) and the South Gothic The Beguiled (2017), and also his cast his sister Talia Shire as Zoe’s mother.
+Coppola co-wrote the episode with his then eighteen year-old daughter Sofia, later the Oscar-nominated director of Lost in Translation (2003) and the Southern Gothic The Beguiled (2017), and also his cast his sister Talia Shire as Zoe’s mother.